Disaster Relief Donations

 Be cautious about online giving, especially in response to spam messages and emails that claim to link to a relief organization.
 If you want to give to a charity involved in relief efforts, go directly to the charity’s Web site.
-In response to Katrina, Rita and the Asian tsunamis of several years ago, the FBI and others raised concerns about Web sites and new organizations that were created overnight, allegedly to help victims.

 Rely on expert opinion when it comes to evaluating a charity.

 Be cautious when relying on third-party recommendations such as bloggers or other Web sites, as they may not have fully researched the relief organizations they list.
-The public can go to ww.give.org to research charities and relief organizations and verify that they are accredited by the BBB and meet the 20 Standards for Charity Accountability.
+The public can go to www.give.org to research charities and relief organizations and verify that they are accredited by the BBB and meet the 20 Standards for Charity Accountability.